aurangau/EUSIPCO2025/README.md

 ```math
 \Omega = (1 - \sigma(\alpha)) \cdot P' + \sigma(\alpha) \cdot \tilde{Q}
 ```
+An example of the behaviour of this metric can be seen in Figure 5.
+Here, an image from the Kodak dataset has been sharpened with 5 different sharpness values - 0.8, 1.3, 1.8, 2.5, 11.8 and 13.8.
+The numbers have been chosen to demonstrate the difference between _acceptable_ sharpness and ringing artifacts.

 ## References
 [1] Seo-Won Ji, Jeongmin Lee, Seung-Wook Kim, Jun-Pyo Hong, Seung-Jin Baek, Seung-Won Jung, and Sung-Jea Ko, “Xydeblur: divide and conquer for single image deblurring,” in Proceedings of the IEEE/CVF conference on computer vision and pattern recognition, 2022, pp.17421–17430